091500/ifttthooks/README.md

 3. open IFTTT Hooks app and go to Setup Keys ⇨ Add ⇨ Import Key
 4. enter generated 4-symbol code and enjoy

 In case something goes wrong you will see an error message.
+**Warning: for security reason code will expire in 10 minutes**

 ### Configuration Service
 This outstanding feature allows to do the following things: